-One of our favorite cities to take artists to is San Miguel de Allende, a UNESCO heritage city that has been a home for artists since the 1930s.
+We love taking artists to San Miguel de Allende, a UNESCO heritage city that has been home for artists since the 1930s.
 Cobblestone-lined streets, art galleries, colorful doors that open into mysterious courtyards, alleyways filled with beautiful plantings, centuries-old buildings and, of course, the bells of the pink Parroquia de San Miguel Arcangel in the Jardin.
 You never know what or who you will find in the Jardin, day or night.

 Day 1, Feb.
-15. Everyone arrives and we will meet for introductions and walk to our favorite taco stand on the street nearby.
-Then it's off to bed after a full day of traveling.
+14. Everyone arrives and we will meet for introductions and walk to our favorite taco stand on the street nearby if everyone is up for it, otherwise, it’s off to bed after a full day of traveling.

 9:30 We will meet Geoffrey and Morgan in the studio where they will share some of their work and discuss how to allow the surroundings of San Miguel, the color, the patterns, and found objects to become an inspiration for figurative and animal work.
 Both will talk about their different approaches in conceiving and creating forms and also how each uses human, or part human, part animal or animal to create a finished piece.

 We will break for lunch and then Geoffrey will demonstrate how he carves and utilizes foam as an armature for a finished sculpture.
 Class will work along with the demos.
 At 4:30 we will break for a quick walking tour and then dinner will be at 8:00 this evening.

 Day 3, Feb.
 16 Breakfast and then into the studio at 9:30.
 Geoffrey will demonstrate how to cover the foam with a variety of materials, including canvas or a colored fabric, bike tires, inner tubes and using wire and nails to attach the material to the foam.